 - Use non-commercial sites for information, such as the National Institutes of Health (NIH) and FDA.

 - Beware of claims that a product "works better than a prescription drug" or "is totally safe."

 - Remember that natural does not always mean safe.

-- If using supplements, it is recommended to choose high-quality products that have been tested by a third party.
+- If using supplements, the FDA recommends choosing high-quality products that have been tested by a third party.